jmuzsik/blog/content/js/background-tasks.md

   - 'Browser APIs'
   - 'Performant Javascript'
   - 'Javascript'
-description: 'This is a repost of what I just wrote for the website i am working on that looks at obscure parts of web development.
+description: 'This is a re-post of what I just wrote for the website i am working on that looks at obscure parts of web development.
 This is about the Background Tasks API.'
 ---

 ## Background Tasks API